-Special Districts, including the availability of water and wastewater services and recent or planned infrastructure improvement projects related to storage, treatment, collection, and distribution that may affect development in the respective areas.
+All of the sites identified in the inventory are likely to be able to access water and wastewater services from a Special District This section describes these Special Districts, including the availability of water and wastewater services and recent or planned infrastructure improvement projects related to storage, treatment, collection, and distribution that may affect development in the respective areas.
 Figures 6-26 through 6-29 display the water and wastewater service provider service areas in the county.
-Table 6-54-61 lists unincorporated communities where sites in the Housing Element's land inventory are located and identifies which district could provide the following services: source water, water delivery, wastewater collection, and wastewater treatment to the sites.
+Table 6-61 lists unincorporated communities where sites in the Housing Element's land inventory are located and identifies which district could provide the following services: source water, water delivery, wastewater collection, and wastewater treatment to the sites.

-Priority Water and Sewer Services for Affordable Housing
+Priority Water and Sewer Services Affordable Housing